 This post may contain affiliate links.
 See our disclosure policy.

-Birria tacos (also known as quesabirria tacos) are a traditional Mexican dish that are all the rage right now.
+If you’ve never had quesabirria (also known as birria tacos) you’re in for a treat!
+Quesabirria are a traditional Mexican dish that are all the rage right now.
 After just one bite of these savory tacos you will see why!

 Here is a basic list of the ingredients you will need to make birria tacos.
-Don’t worry, I’ll dive into each of these ingredients in more detail below.
+We’ll dive into each of these ingredients in more detail below.

 The Birria Meat

 The secret to the perfect Birria meat is to make it fall apart tender.
-I used this beef birria (birria de res) recipe to make these beef birria tacos.
-Birria is a type of Mexican stew made with tender chunks of meat.
+I used a big pot of this beef birria (birria de res) recipe to make these beef birria tacos.
+Birria is a type of Mexican stew or chili made with tender chunks of meat.
 Traditionally it is made with lamb or goat meat but here in the U.S. it is more commonly made with beef.
-I used a beef chuck roast and seasoned it with salt before braising in a broth sauce infused with a blend or spices for hours until fall-apart tender.
+I used a beef chuck roast and seasoned it with a tablespoon of salt before braising in a broth sauce infused with a blend or spices for hours until fall-apart tender.
 Short ribs or any kind of stew meat will work great for this recipe.
+You can also toss in garlic cloves, a bay leaf, whole cloves, even a cinnamon stick for extra flavor.

 Use Oaxaca cheese, it is a great melting cheese.
-If you can’t find that in your grocery store, Mozzarella cheese is a great substitute.
+If you can’t find that in your grocery store, Mozzarella or Monterey Jack cheese is a great substitute.
 Avoid using pre-shredded mozzarella though; it doesn’t melt as well as a block that you shred yourself.

 Preparing the Tortillas